Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Analysis and validation of results

+Fig. \ref{fig:ComparisonWithArrows} shows another example in which errors are depicted by red arrows and demonstrates how we detect the errors and optimize the performance of our algorithm.

+Note that along this paper each sample of clinical data is objected to have more than 1-minute of duration.
+In order to validate the proposed algorithm, an average accuracy is calculated (Eq.\ref{eq:NormalizedAccuracy}).
+Consider $NE_{i}$ is the number of errors in signal $i$.
+The length of each signal is 60 seconds, and $N_T$ shows the total length of the used dataset.
+Considering 131 samples of data collected for our investigation, $N_T$ equals 7860 (131 times 60sec of sample data).
+The total number of reported errors is only 390 which shows an accuracy of 95.03\% and, consequently, an error of 4.96\%.
+The distribution of the median of calculated fHR as well as the obtained error is shown in Fig. \ref{fig:NormalizedAccuracy}(a).
+Moreover, in order to provide a sense of distribution per measurement we report quantile distribution of the measurement fHR values in the boxplot of Fig. \ref{fig:NormalizedAccuracy}(b).
+The boxplot reflects the volatility of the fHR and statistical distribution and characteristic of each measurement.

-in where, $N_{o}$ is the number of outliers in signal number $t$. $N_t$ is the length of signal, and $N_T$ shows the total length of the used dataset.
-In this paper, 130 minutes data are investigated which means $N_T$=60*130=7800.
-The number of reported outliers is only 509 that shows an accuracy of 94.21 \% and, consequently, an error of 5.79 \%.
-Distribution of data length and obtained error is shown in figure \ref{fig:NormalizedAccuracy}.
-Just to mention that high error rate in some cases were due to missing datapoint with the clinical device, where our algorithm could perform much better for those corner cases.
-We believe that further tuning our algorithm with more clinical data, we would be able to build a groundbreaking approach for the fetal monitoring.
+Just to mention that high error rate in some measurements are due to missing datapoints with the clinical device which is often the case.
+We note that our algorithm can perform much better for those corner cases in compare with the standard clinical device.
+We believe that by further tuning our algorithm with more clinical data, we would be able to build a groundbreaking approach for fetal monitoring.